isabelgtz/CS222/programming/day4/README.txt

-IDLink.java - An interface that your link cells for DoubleLinkList must implement Test.java   - A fairly good but incomplete test suite (e.g. insert is not tested well) TestFailedException.java - An exception thrown when a test failure is detected
+IDLink.java - An interface that your link cells for DoubleLinkList must implement Test.java   - A fairly good but incomplete test suite (e.g. insert is not tested well) TestFailedException.java - An exception thrown when a test failure is detected ArrayList.java -A class that implements IList using Arrays.
+DoubleLinkList.java   -A class that implements IList and has a subclass that implements IDLink.
+SingleLinkList.java    -A Class that implements IList and has a subclass that implements ISLink.